deniederhut/edx-documentation/en_us/data/source/internal_data_formats/tracking_logs.rst

      - Details
    * - ``cohort_id``
      - integer
-     - The numeric ID of the cohort group.
+     - The numeric ID of the cohort.
    * - ``cohort_name``
      - string
-     - The display name of the cohort group.
+     - The display name of the cohort.
    * - ``user_id``
      - integer
      - The numeric ID (from ``auth_user.id``) of the added user.